quickton00/flight-data-evaluation-tool/README.md

 The Flight Data Evaluation Tool is a Python package that provides a GUI for the evaluation of flight data.
 It is developed for TUM internal usage at the Chair for Human Spaceflight Technology.

-## How to Package the code using pyinstaller
+## How to package the code using pyinstaller

 1. Install pyinstaller:

 pip install pyinstaller

-2. Navigate to the folder where gui.py is located, e.g.: cd .\src\flight_data_evaluation_tool\
+2. Navigate to the folder where gui.py is located, e.g.:

+cd .\src\flight_data_evaluation_tool\

 3. Build .exe:

 pyinstaller --onefile --windowed --icon=icon.ico --add-data "icon.ico;." --add-data "results_template.yaml;." gui.py --name "Flight Data Evaluation Tool"

 Note: